wodndb/google-drive-upload-action/README.md

 #### `parent_folder_id` (Required):

-The id of the drive folder where you want to upload your file.
+The id of the drive folder where you want to upload your files.
 It is the string of characters after the last `/` when browsing to your folder URL.
 You must share the folder with the service account (using its email address) unless you specify a `owner`.

 #### `child_folder` (Optional):

-A sub-folder where to upload your file.
+A sub-folder where to upload your files.
 It will be created if non-existent and must remain unique.
 Useful to organize your drive like so:

 ```
 📂 Release // parent folder